-The golden EIB microphone at the prestigious Limbaugh Institute for Advanced Conservative Studies.
+I am firmly ensconced behind this, the golden EIB microphone at the prestigious Limbaugh Institute for Advanced Conservative Studies.

 Great to have you with us, folks.

-Telephone number, if you want to be on the program is 800-282-2882, and the email address is Rush at EIBNet.com.
+Telephone number, if you want to be on the program, is 800-282-2882, and the email address is rush at EIBnet.com.

-British Broadcasting Corporation, uh BBC, has admitted that many of the victims of Israeli retaliation in Lebanon are terrorists and not innocent civilians.
+British Broadcasting Corporation, BBC, has admitted that many of the victims of Israeli retaliation in Lebanon are terrorists and not innocent civilians.

-A BBC reporter said that he saw Hezbollah terrorists using a private home and added, it's uh difficult to quantify who is a terrorist and who is a civilian.
+A BBC reporter said that he saw Hezbollah terrorists using a private home and added, it's difficult to quantify who is a terrorist and who is a civilian.

 No, it's only difficult if you're not really trying to.

-When they lose, they claim a moral victory.
+Terrorists, in this circumstance, kind of like Democrats, when they lose, they claim a moral victory.

-All right, let's let's keep going.
+All right, let's keep going.

 Audio soundbite number three.